-The line for the tour starts in the lobby.
-They’ve got a few props dotted around to get you excited, and then, once it’s time, you enter two rooms.
+In the lobby area, they’ve got a few props dotted around to get you excited, and then, once it’s time for you to discover Harry Potter’s magical world, you enter two rooms.

-The first is a holding room where a staff member (dressed in Hogwarts robes, obviously) tells you to have a great time but DO NOT TOUCH BECAUSE THESE PROPS ARE BASICALLY NATIONAL TREASURES.
+The first part of the Making of Harry Potter Studio Tour experience is a holding room where a staff member (dressed in Hogwarts robes, obviously) tells you to have a great time but DO NOT TOUCH BECAUSE THESE PROPS ARE BASICALLY NATIONAL TREASURES.

 This is where you are allowed to mill about on your own and the fangirling really kicks in.
 OH HEY, DUMBLEDORE, HEY.